Chile–Pakistan relations: Cultural Links

+Controversy

 In 2010, Chilean authorities accused a Pakistani student Muhammad Saif-ur-Rehman Khan of having traces of explosives at the United States embassy in Santiago, but charges were later dropped and Khan was declared innocent by authorities.
 The Chilean nation expressed complete solidarity with the innocent student.
 The support was also evident through the widespread media coverage of the case.
 The Pakistani student was invited to major prime-time television and radio talk shows to relate the incident.
 Prominent Chilean politicians and members of the Chilean senate invited the Pakistani student to the Chilean Congress to express support.
 The Chilean honorary visa consul in Islamabad, Catalina Alliende personally defended the Pakistani student Muhammad Saif-ur-Rehman Khan in a Chilean court in Santiago.